fsschmitt/website/content/blog/cloud-native-monitoring-app-metrics/index.md

 # Why are metrics important?

-Metrics are a way into understanding better the behaviour and symptoms of our systems which enable us to act on them, possibly preventing worsen scenarios such as service degradation or even downtime.
+Metrics are a way into understanding better the behavior and symptoms of our systems which enable us to act on them, possibly preventing worsen scenarios such as service degradation or even downtime.

-A good way to look at metrics is by doing an analogy with the a very well known complex system that we interact with every single day: **The human body**.
+A good way to look at metrics is by doing an analogy with a very well known complex system that we interact with every single day: **The human body**.

 Our own bodies expose metrics all the time such as:
 - Body temperature